 Consider a ring of ferromagnetic specimen of circumference L meter, cross - sectional area a m2 and N turns of insulated wire as shown in the picture beside,

-Let us consider, the electric current flowing through the coil is I amp,
+Let us consider, the current flowing through the coil is I amp,

 Let, the flux density at this instant is B,

 Therefore, total flux through the ring, Φ = BXa Wb

 As the current flowing through the solenoid is alternating, the flux produced in the iron ring is also alternating in nature, so the emf (e′) induced will be expressed as,

 According to Lenz,s law this induced emf will oppose the flow of current, therefore, in order to maintain the current I in the coil, the source must supply an equal and opposite emf.
 Hence applied emf ,